 Procedures for evaluation of the stillborn infant will be reviewed here.
 The incidence, etiology, prevention, and management of antepartum fetal death and counseling parents after stillbirth are discussed separately.
-(See "Incidence, etiology, and prevention of stillbirth" and "Counseling parents after stillbirth".)
+(See "Incidence, etiology, and prevention of stillbirth" and "Counseling parents after fetal demise and stillbirth".)

 MATERNAL LABORATORY EVALUATION

 The optimal laboratory evaluation of women who have had a stillbirth is controversial.
 Many lists have been proposed, but the most cost-effective approach has not been determined [1-10].
 Our approach is guided by clinical, sonographic, and histopathologic findings.